-Jane Maxwell, MPH (Interim Board Chair) is a senior women’s health editor at Hesperian Health Guides, a non-profit publisher of self-help health care materials for communities around the world where there is little or no access to medical services.
+Jane Maxwell, MPH is recently retired as a senior women’s health editor at Hesperian Health Guides, a non-profit publisher of self-help health care materials for communities around the world where there is little or no access to medical services.
 Hesperian titles include Where There Is No Doctor, and Where Women Have No Doctor.
 Jane holds a Masters degree in public health, and has additional graduate training in medical anthropology and journalism.
-She has worked in community-based health care settings in Mexico, Nepal, in several countries in Africa, and has volunteered for many years at the Berkeley Free Clinic as a phlebotomist in the Clinic’s anonymous HIV testing site.
+She has worked in community-based health care settings in Mexico, Nepal, in several countries in Africa, and has volunteered for many years at the Berkeley Free Clinic’s HIV testing site.

 Nilda Rodriguez has been engaged in the field of HIV and AIDS since 1987.
 She sits on the Alameda County Transitional Grant Area’s Collaborative Community Planning Council (CCPC) as a Planning Member and has done so since 2000.
 Prior to serving in Alameda County, she served in a similar capacity on the San Francisco County CCPC.
 For her work, Nilda was one of three individuals on the CCPC recognized with an award as a change agent by the San Francisco Board of Supervisors in 2000.
 Nilda is a committed activist who supports specific efforts with women and the Latino communities.